 Atlanta, GA 30348-5281

-Do not contact the three nationwide credit reporting companies individually.
-They provide free annual credit reports only through the above site.
-You may choose to order your three free reports for each of three nationwide reporting companies at the same time, or you can order your free report from each of the companies one at a time throughout the year.
-Remember, the law allows you to order one free copy of your report for each of the nationwide credit reporting companies every 12 months.
+Do not contact the three nationwide credit-reporting companies individually.
+They provide free annual credit reports only through the above avenues.
+You may choose to order your three free reports from each of three nationwide reporting companies at the same time, or you can order your free report from each of the companies one at a time throughout the year.
+Remember, the law allows you to order one free copy of your report from each of the nationwide credit-reporting companies every 12 months.

 A Warning About “Imposter” Websites